 Here are a few tips for marketing your own event:

-Ask your friends who attended your test run to share the event.
+- Ask your friends who attended your test run to share your next event.

-Once you start collecting contact information for your email list, you’ll want to promote your event to your email list.
+- Once you start collecting contact information for your email list, you’ll want to promote your event to your email list.
 Be sure to use an email program.
-I have used Mail Chimp, Constant Contact, Get Response, MailerLite, ActiveCampaign, and now Kartra.
+I have used Mail Chimp, Constant Contact, Get Response, MailerLite, ActiveCampaign, Kartra, and now I'm back with MailerLite.
 Find one you like and use it.

 When you start promoting and holding your events, you are establishing your presence and creating your brand.
 The more often you do it, the more you solidify your expertise.